How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 Why I don’t use essential oils, ever

 Searching for natural DIY cosmetics on Google will almost always find recipes that include essential oils.
-It is claimed that essential oils add a delightful fragrance and benefit your skin, mood, health, etc. You won’t find an essential oils in my recipes and here’s why.
+It is claimed that essential oils add a delightful fragrance and benefit your skin, mood, health, etc. You won’t find essential oils in my recipes and here’s why.

 Essential oils are chemically treated plant or flower materials in a super-concentrated form.
 By chemically treated I also mean distillation or extracting.
 In the plant, the oils are in harmony with all the other substances.
 Without all the other substances, essential oils will have a stronger effect on your skin, cells, mood, hormones, and such.

-The effect of essential oils vary from irritating, and sensitizing to even carcinogenic and disrupting to your hormones!
+The effects of essential oils vary from irritating, and sensitizing to even carcinogenic and disrupting your hormones!
 Because most essential oils, and combinations of essential oils in DIY recipes of cosmetics, are not properly tested I simply don’t add them to my homemade cosmetics.
 That way I skip the downsides of these oils altogether.

 If I still wanted to add a scent to my natural homemade deodorant, I would simply add some crushed flower buds, like lavender, to my cosmetics.
 Because I don’t use any fragrances in my day-to-day life, I don’t mind not using any fragrance, you will eventually regain some of your smell and every fragrance will be so powerful you don’t want to use it anymore, trust me!